Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Our Gaming hub extensively covers covers news, reviews, and guides for popular Xbox One and Windows titles.
 You can check it out anytime!

-The Windows 10 OS has gotten plenty of functional features recently, such as the new enterprise-focused Cortana.
+The Windows 10 OS has recently gotten plenty of functional features, such as the new enterprise-focused Cortana.
 But when Microsoft isn’t thinking about functional or UI upgrades for the OS, it’s creating free PC games, such as the new Sudoku 2.0.

-Well, you can now experience the new Microsoft Sudoku on your Windows 10 or 8.1 PC.
+Well, you can now experience the new Microsoft Sudoku on your Windows 10 PC.
 The game‘s other minimum requirements are DirectX 10 and x64 or x86 system architecture.

 Microsoft Sudoku 2.0